 Working in the construction industry comes with risks.
 Some of the most frequent injuries are a result of falls, explosions, being run over by vehicles, and repetitive motion injuries.
 Injuries happen everyday and as an employer protecting your workers means you protect your business.
 The key to avoiding claims is prevention.
 In this article we’ll discuss four ways you can reduce employee workers’ compensation claims.

 1. Know the Law

 Construction industry employers are required by law to provide workers’ compensation benefits to their employees.
 Florida Statute Chapter 440 covers Workers Compensation Law in detail and exists to ensure rights and protection for both employees and employers alike.
 Workers compensation covers employee injuries and time away from work.
 It also keeps your costs down and lowers your risk for lawsuit.

 2. Have an Injury Prevention Plan

 As construction lawyers in Orlando, we are intimately familiar with the Occupational Safety and Health Administration (OSHA) requirements for a safe and healthy work environment for workers.
 Become familiar with OSHA workplace standards so you can promote effective safety procedures to all employees.
 Hazard and safety trainings and visibly displayed posters are some effective practices that help reduce work-related incidents.

 3. Conduct Background Checks

 Conducting background checks before hiring an individual can give you insight into a person’s past history and potential red flags like past fraud and criminal records.

 4. Have an Investigative Plan

 Investigative plans can help prevent claims.
 Not only are they useful in preventing future accidents, they can help management determine the validity of a claim.
 They seek to understand and identify the who, what, when, where, why, and how of an incident.
 You should record witnesses, evidence, procedures, emergency responses, and every contributing factor that led to the incident.
-In addition, you should always inform your employees of the ramifications of reporting fraud claims.
+In addition, you should always inform your employees of the ramifications of reporting fraudulent claims.

 What Makes a Claim Valid?

 With a plan in place accidents can still happen.
 There are several ways to determine if a claim is valid: